lalithbachimanchi/genai_poc/README.md

-# Ingest Performance Test Results into Database
+# Ingest Test Results into Database
 How to run the application?

 1. Install Docker and Docker Compose